ExelenterSDET/SeleniumB1/README.md

 - Why we automate?
 - WebDriver Architecture
 - Selenium Pros and Cons

+## Class_01

+WHAT YOU WILL LEARN (What is covered in this section):

 - First Selenium Webdriver script
 - Basic WebDriver Commands

-- [bibtex2html](https://github.com/backtracking/bibtex2html) - Command-line tool that converts `BibTeX` files into `HTML`.
-- [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar) - A `ruby` gem that works alongside the `jekyll` static-site generator in order to convert `BibTeX` into `HTML`.

-## Class_01
+## Class_02

 WHAT YOU WILL LEARN (What is covered in this section):
 - What is a web element?
 - Locators in Selenium

-CSS CV templates are based on HTML standards and they are geared towards screen output, but there is also the option to print.

-- [Markdown CV](https://github.com/elipapa/markdown-cv) - A simple template to write your CV in a readable `Markdown` file and use CSS to publish or print it through the browser.
-- [Markdown Resume](https://github.com/there4/markdown-resume) - Generate a responsive CSS3 and HTML5 resume with `Markdown`, with optional PDF output through `wkhtmltopdf`.

-## Workflows

 Workflows employ one or more programming and layout languages, toolchains, and schemas, in order to produce multiple outputs from a single data source.